mcrcodes-daytimemonks/quiz-app/README.md

     - Personalised user dashboard displaying analytics of personal statistics/performance
     - Attribution of contributions to the platform i.e. user submitted questions.

-* Add improve the development & testing workflow by adding local database instance setup to protect the integrity of the production database.
+* Improve the development & testing workflow by adding a requirement for local database instance setup to protect the integrity of the production database.
 ## Development Setup
 ### NextJS